JennaB10/final_project/README.md

 ID12: Ice breaker question generator to help get past small talk during zoom gatherings.
 We are including a login feature as well.

- - select the types of questions you want (e.g., hypothetical scenarios, life experiences, philosophy, etc.)- - get shown questions based on your selections in a list view
+ - select the types of questions you want (e.g., hypothetical scenarios, life experiences, philosophy, etc.)- - get shown questions based on your selections in a list view.
+MVP will feature hypothetical scenario questions only

 KIEI-451 Winter 2021